 Bore is home to the Giriama people, a dispersed community of some 5,000 subsistence farmers living in small clan homesteads in a heavily deforested and remote part of Kilifi County, Coast Province.
 The Giriama are one of 9 ‘Mijikenda’ tribes that inhabit the coastal region, being a small and isolated community they have little representation within national government.
 This means they receive scant support from the state and are one of the most economically disadvantaged ethnic groups within the country.

 Most of the land in this area is deforested scrub and the remoteness means there are few opportunities for earning a decent living so the majority of the community survive by growing maize and vegetables.
 With an increasingly chaotic climate, both droughts and floods are becoming more frequent and this has led to repeated crop failures over the last few years.
-As is common in sub-Saharan Africa, women are responsible for the bulk of farming and agricultural work.
+The women of the community are responsible for the bulk of farming and agricultural work.
 Now, it is even harder to successfully grow and harvest crops in these difficult environmental conditions.
 The only alternative to subsistence farming is charcoal burning, unsurprisingly now the main driver of deforestation in the area.

 Luckily, the Giriama farmers are incredibly hardworking and resourceful and are used to making the best of their marginalised geographical, political and now climatic situation.